-Lead is an issue that is present in many older buildings and industrial facilities that were painted with lead paint before it was banned by the federal government in 1978.
-While a declining problem, lead paint and/or lead pipes or soldering is still present in some older structures and is still the leading cause of lead poisoning in children.
+Lead is an issue that is present in many older buildings and industrial facilities that were painted with lead paint before being banned by the federal government in 1978.
+While a declining problem, lead paint and/or lead pipes or soldering are still present in some older structures and sadly, is still the leading cause of lead poisoning in children.

 Lead can be found in the following:

 - Paint: Many older structures have lead-based paint present.
 This poses a risk for children and infants.

 - Soil: Soil can pick up lead from exterior paint, or other sources such as past use of leaded gas in cars.

 - Household Dust: Dust can pick up lead from deteriorating lead-based paint or from soil brought into a building from outdoors.

 - Drinking Water: Plumbing that the drinking water flows through with lead piping or lead solder, can contaminate drinking water.